bswa006/mcp-context-manager/packages/mcp-agent/README.md

 └── directories/             ✓ Directory-specific docs
 ```

-### Step 5: Enable Automatic Context Loading (NEW! 🎉)
+### Step 5: Context is Now Auto-Loaded! 🎉

-Run this command to setup auto-loading:
+If you used the basic prompt, the AI will remind you to run:
 ```
 Please use MCP Context Manager's setup_auto_context_loading tool to enable automatic context loading.
 ```

-This creates:
+If you used `complete_setup_workflow`, this is already done!

+What's enabled:
 - **Cursor**: Auto-attach rules that load context for every file
 - **Claude**: @ mentions for easy context access (@context)
 - **Both**: Automatic reminders to read context before coding